 One of the most beautiful attractions in Arezzo is the Cathedral of Santi Pietro e Donato, or simply known as the Cathedral of Arezzo.
-This church is located on the highest point of the city and is a gothic building with a rather simple exterior facade.
+This church is located on the highest point of the city and is a gothic building with a rather simple exterior façade.
 Those interested in art should definitely also take a look at the interior of this church.
-Highlights are the beautiful stained glass windows of the cathedral, which were created by the French glass painter Guillaume de Marcillat.
+Highlights are the wonderful stained-glass windows of the cathedral, which were created by the French glass painter Guillaume de Marcillat.
 Further attractions are the small fresco Maria Maddalena by Piero della Francesca and the terracottas by Andrea della Robbia.

 San Francesco Church

-The church of San Francesco is probably the most important church in Arezzo.
+The basilaca of San Francesco is certainly one of the most important church in Arezzo.
 From the outside it is a very simple Gothic building, a typical example of a simple mendicant church.
-However, this place is really interesting on the inside!
+However, this place is fascinating on the inside!
 Here you can admire the famous frescoes by Piero della Francesca from the 15th century.
 They tell the legend of the True Cross, a cycle of frescoes located behind the main altar.
 Today, outside the times of worship, you can visit this church as a museum.

 Palazzo Dei Priori

-A real highlight, especially for art lovers, is the Vasari House in Arezzo.
+A must-see place, especially for art lovers, is the Vasari House in Arezzo.
 The so-called Casa Vasari was purchased in 1511 by Giorgio Vasari, a famous painter, architect and sculptor.
 From 1542 to 1548 it was renovated with the help of his students and frescoes and tempera were added.
 Today, Casa Vasari is one of the most important museums in the city.
-During a tour of the beautiful rooms you can also admire a collection of about 50 paintings from the 16th century.
+During a tour of the beautiful rooms, you can also admire a collection of about 50 paintings from the 16th century.

-During a city walk through Arezzo, a short stop in front of the Palazzo Pretorio is a must.
+During a city walk through Arezzo, a short stop in front of the Palazzo Pretorio is one of the best things to do.
 It was built in the 13th century and was later used as a prison from 1600 onwards.
-Really interesting and unique here is the outer façade, which was decorated with countless coats of arms of the Podestà, i.e. the mayors of the city, who were active in Arezzo from the first half of the 15th century.
+Fascinating and unique here is the outer façade, which was decorated with countless coats of arms of the Podestà, i.e. the mayors of the city, who were active in Arezzo from the first half of the 15th century.

 Roman Amphitheater & Archaeological Museum